Arpit-Shah/Artos/info/ARTOS_FEAURES.md

         * Capable of producing text and/or html log files.
 		* Generates real-time logs which can be used for performance measurement.
 		* Generates summary report which can be used as customer facing reports.
 (Separate to Extent Report)
-		* Provides features which can be very useful in test development. features are listed below.
+		* Provides features which can be very useful in test development.

 * Facilities:
     * Two log layouts are supported: